Gordon's Bay (Australia): Fishing

 Gordon's Bay, much like the surrounding areas is known for its abundance of marine life, with fishing boats and plentiful areas to rock fish.
 The Gordon's Bay fishing club is the official hub for fishing activity in the area, with many active members in the community that participate in fishing events and practices very frequently.
 Often fishermen are seen launching boats from the bay to begin ocean fishing or on the Southern rock face casting from the rocks.
 However, there are many safety issues and concerns with fishing as the Randwick coastline is renowned as a dangerous rock fishing area.
 Laws, such as the life jacket law, are enforced with fines to protect fishers from currents sweeping off the rocks.
 The bay is part of the Bronte-Coogee aquatic reserve which consists of several beaches and bays.
 Due to a drop off on its rocky cliff face, aquatic life is very prominent in the area with a wide range of species.
 It is also very accessible to patrons willing to fish with a large variety of species to catch.
 However, there isn't complete freedom for fishermen and fisherwomen as restrictions are in place to ensure that overfishing of endangered species does not occur.
 An example of one fish with protection is the blue groper (Achoerodus viridis) which is a well-renowned and sought after fish in the Eastern Suburbs.
 As Gordon's Bay, like all Bronte-Coogee Aquatic Reserves, is a part of the NSW recreational fishing jurisdiction and it must adhere to its rules.
 Line fishing is permitted but not for blue groper as mentioned previously.
 Spearfishing is not permitted in Gordon's Bay however collecting crustaceans is.
 Species such as blacklip abalone, eastern and southern rock lobsters.
-There are strict rules on the gathering of marine invertebrates such as anemone, barnacles, chitons, cockles, crabs, mussels, octopuses, oysters, pipis, sea urchins, sea stars, snails, worms and the collection of sea shells.
+There are strict rules on the gathering of marine invertebrates such as sea anemones, barnacles, chitons, cockles, crabs, mussels, octopuses, oysters, pipis, sea urchins, sea stars, snails, worms and the collection of sea shells.
 With this in mind, it is important that those intending to fish follow the regulations for the better preservation of the bays flora and fauna.